Baby boomers: Generational milestones

+Fuel shortages were a part of life for Americans during the 1970s oil crises (1974).

 President-elect Ronald Reagan and his wife, Nancy, wave to the crowd during the Inaugural Parade (1981).

 According to journalist and satirist P. J. O'Rourke, "You're not a baby boomer if you don't have a visceral recollection of a Kennedy and a King assassination, a Beatles breakup, a U.S. defeat in Vietnam, and a Watergate."
 In a 1985 study of U.S. generational cohorts by Schuman and Scott, a broad sample of adults was asked, "What world events over the past 50 years were especially important to you?"
 For the baby boomers, the results were divided into two groups: